WhiteLicorice/pyao3-reader/README.md

-# Pharaoh-Reader
+# pyao3-reader

 A mobile client for Archive of our Own.
 Built with flet and ao3-api for Python.
-Pharaoh, from the name: `pyao3-reader`.
+Pronounced as `pharaoh` reader.